 Scripture usually speaks of the bear ferociousness when it's cubs are threatened.

 This king may be acting ferociously out of self-defense and protection of the people of his kingdom.
+We should be keeping an eye out for this during the rise of the coming Antichrist.

 [3] After this I kept looking, and behold, another one, like a leopard, which had on its back four wings of a bird; the beast also had four heads, and dominion was given to it.

 This king resembles a leopard with four bird wings on it's back.
 It also has four heads, and dominion was given to him.
+These four heads represent the combination of all four beasts.

 By now, you should be noticing a progression.
 The lion had two wings of an eagle, the bear had three ribs, this leopard has four heads and four wings.

-A leopard is noted in Scripture as mountainous, spotted (or mixed colors), fierce, lies in wait and watches it's prey, and is very fast.
+A leopard is noted in Scripture as mountainous, spotted (or mixed colors), fierce, lies patiently in wait and watches it's prey, and is very fast.

 We also know that the final beast "was like a leopard" mainly, but had the feet of the bear, and the mouth of the lion (Rev 13:2).
 This should lead us to believe that the Antichrist's main characteristics will be those of the leopard.